 Attractions List – Quick Tips for Planning a trip to Enchanting Australia

 The natural wonders tour includes the following destinations:

 - The 12 Apostles on Scenic Great Ocean Road

 - Magnificent Fraser Island

 - An aboriginal region with cliffs – Three Sisters

 Australia is gifted by many of the world’s most stunning beaches.
 It has a long coastline of 37,000 km which features approximately 11,011 beaches.

-Some of the famous beaches include dazzling Cabble Beach, Hyames beach which is famous for have the whitest sand, Kirra Beach with its rolling waves, fashionable Four Mile Beach or Whitehaven Beach near The Great Barrier Reef.
+Some of the famous beaches include dazzling Cabble Beach, Hyames beach which is famous for have the whitest sand, Kirra Beach with its rolling waves, fashionable Four Mile Beach or Whitehaven Beach with ocean rafting near The Great Barrier Reef.